Key Takeaways:

 - Other family members.

-- The Minor’s Counsel may also interview any other adults who has insight into a case, relationship, or living situation.
+- Any other adults who have insight into a case, relationship, or living situation.

-During the investigation, the GAL considers numerous factors.
-The list includes:
+During the investigation, the GAL considers numerous factors, including:

 - The amount of time the child regularly spends with each parent.